There are two kinds of whiteboard and cartoon animation videos.

 And speaking of character journeys…

-3. Best whiteboard animation is… STORY-DRIVEN
+3. Best whiteboard and cartoon animation is… STORY-DRIVEN

 Here are the ingredients you need: